1. ACCEPTANCE

 g.
 SUPPLIERs shall not change the design or development of PARTS LIFE’s supplied specifications, drawings, process requirements, work instructions specified on PARTS LIFE’s Purchase Order unless approved, in writing, by PARTS LIFE.

-(h): special requirements, critical items, or key characteristics:
+(h) special requirements, critical items, or key characteristics:

 h.
 As per the requirements of AS9100, SUPPLIER is responsible for the validation, and periodic revalidation, of the ability to achieve planned results of the processes for production and service provision, where the resulting output cannot be verified by subsequent monitoring or measurement.

-(i): test, inspection, and verification (including production process verification):
+(i) test, inspection, and verification (including production process verification):

 i.
-SUPPLIER will maintain a quality/inspection system that will ensure all goods and services conformto contract requirements whether manufactured or processed by SUPPLIER or procured from Sub-Tier SUPPLIERs and that fully complies with the requirements of AS9100.
+SUPPLIER will maintain a quality/inspection system that will ensure all goods and services conform to contract requirements whether manufactured or processed by SUPPLIER or procured from Sub-Tier SUPPLIERs and that fully complies with the requirements of AS9100.

 (j) the use of statistical techniques for product acceptance and related instructions for acceptance by PARTS LIFE: